jennfshr/vnc2hpc/README.md

 ssh-agent is a key manager for SSH.
 It holds your keys and certificates in memory, unencrypted, and ready for use by ssh.
 This feature benefits certain developer workflows by enabling ssh authentication automation.

 -----

+### [-o|--option] (optional) Pass arguments to VNCViewer Client

+VNCViewer clients offer various command line options to refine/modify the behavior of the VNC Viewer session.
+This script offers the ability to pass along command line options via the -o|--option \<arg\> argument, to enhance your VNC Session behavior.
+To use: `./vnc2hpc-v0.0.13 -m $MACHINE -c $VNCVIEWER -o Quality=Medium -o ColorLevel=Full`

 ### [-g|--geometry \<int\>x\<int\>] (optional) Default: xdpyinfo |grep dimensions